Paper Dove: Plot

-Millennium Group member Frank Black (Lance Henriksen) travels with his wife Catherine (Megan Gallagher) and daughter Jordan (Brittany Tiplady) to visit Catherine's parents in Arlington County, Virginia.
+Millennium Group consultant Frank Black (Lance Henriksen) travels with his wife Catherine (Megan Gallagher) and daughter Jordan (Brittany Tiplady) to visit Catherine's parents in Arlington County, Virginia.
 Also present are Catherine's sister Dawn (Barbara Williams) and her husband Gil.

-In Maryland, Henry Dion (Mike Starr) follows a woman home and murders her; he is later visited by a strange man hiding his face behind dark glasses—it becomes apparent that this is the man who has been sending Black threatening polaroid pictures.
-Dion thanks the man (Paul Raskin) for finding the victim for him, but is chided for not committing the murder while Black was in the area.
-Dion takes the corpse into the woods to bury it, all the while speaking to it as though in conversation.
+In Maryland, Henry Dion (Mike Starr) follows a woman home and murders her; he is later visited by a strange man hiding his face behind dark glasses—it becomes apparent that this is the man who has been sending Black threatening Polaroid pictures.
+Dion thanks the man (Paul Raskin) for finding the victim for him but is chided for not committing the murder while Black was in the area.
+Dion takes the corpse into the woods to bury it, speaking to it as though in conversation.

-Catherine's father, Tom Miller (Ken Pogue), tells Black about two friends of his whose son was convicted of killing his wife.
-The father, C. R. Hunziger, is dying of pancreatic cancer, but maintains his distance from his son over the crime; his wife Adele, however, still believes her son to be innocent.
-Black visits the terminal Hunziger, hoping to change his mind, but the elderly man holds his position.
-Adele gives Black a folder full of documents relating to the case, which Black reviews.
-His knowledge of offender profiling leads him to believe that the convicted man, Malcom, is innocent; however the conviction was secured with a substantial level of physical evidence.
+Catherine's father, Tom Miller (Ken Pogue), tells Black about two friends whose son, Malcolm Hunziger, was convicted of killing his wife.
+Malcolm's father, who is dying of pancreatic cancer, maintains his distance from Malcolm over the crime; his mother, however, still believes her son to be innocent.
+Black visits Malcolm's father, hoping to change his mind, but the elderly man holds his position.
+Malcolm's mother gives Black a folder full of documents relating to the case, which Black reviews.
+His knowledge of offender profiling leads him to believe that Malcolm is innocent; however, the conviction was secured with a substantial level of physical evidence.

-Black also learns of the murder in Maryland, and connects it to the killings of four other women in the locale.
-Ignoring the protestations of his wife, Black leaves to investigate the parkland where one of the earlier bodies was uncovered.
-A park ranger discusses that case with him, telling Black that the body was found by an unidentified rambler.
-Black believes this man was the murderer.
+Black learns of the murder in Maryland and connects it to the killings of four other women in the area.
+Ignoring Catherine's protests, Black leaves to investigate the location where one of the earlier bodies was found.
+A park ranger discusses that case with him, telling Black that the body was found by an unidentified rambler; Black believes this man was the murderer.
 Elsewhere, Dion returns home, where he is belittled and emasculated by his overbearing mother, Marie (Linda Sorensen).

-Black and several former colleagues of his from the Federal Bureau of Investigation decide to taunt the killer into coming forward, giving a press release describing him as cowardly.
+Black and several former FBI colleagues decide to taunt the killer into coming forward, giving a press release describing him as cowardly.
 A furious Dion calls the police to rebut this, betraying his identity.
-Police arrive at his home to arrest him, finding him sitting, covered in blood, on the kitchen floor beside his mother's body.
-He is apprehended, clearing Malcom Hunziger of wrongdoing.
+Police arrive at Dion's home to arrest him, finding him sitting, covered in blood, on the kitchen floor beside his mother's body.
+He is apprehended, clearing Malcolm of wrongdoing.
 Black and his family return home to Seattle.
-Black carries his daughter from the airport to their car, while Catherine waits to collect their luggage.
+Black carries Jordan from the airport to their car, while Catherine waits to collect their luggage.
 The man who had helped Dion stands to one side, watching the family.
-As Black returns to help Catherine with the suitcases, she has disappeared, leaving behind only an origami dove given to her by her mother.
+When Black returns to help Catherine with the luggage, he finds she has disappeared, leaving behind only an origami dove given to her by her mother.